 Section 8.
 Amendments

-Amendments or changes to these bylaws may be presented to the general membership for vote either by the Steering Committee or upon petition of 10% of the club members.
+Amendments or changes to these bylaws may be presented to the general membership for vote by the Steering Committee.
 Proposed amendments will be adopted upon approval by two thirds of the members voting.

 Such amendments or changes shall be voted on by the full membership at the next annual meeting or general membership meeting as specified in Sections 6.1 and 6.3 above, following the procedures for notification and establishment of the agenda set out in these bylaws.
 Electronic ballots for voting on amendments or changes to be presented at the annual meeting shall be distributed with the electronic ballots for elections and must be received within the same time frame as the electronic ballots for the election of officers.
 For amendments or changes to be voted on at a general membership meeting, electronic ballots shall also be distributed and received back in the manner and time frame as electronic ballots for the annual meeting.